 On March 13, 2018, the Mexican government and the Mexican Patent and Trademark Office (IMPI) made amendments to the Mexican Industrial Property Law.
 These changes affect specifically the publication of utility model and industrial design applications, the definition of independent creation and significative degree concepts, the extension term of industrial designs and the shortened time period for third party pre-issuance patent submissions.

-These amendments will go into effect beginning April 13, 2018 and a detailed description is below.
+These amendments will go into effect beginning April 13, 2018.

 Publishing of Utility Model and Industrial Design applications